Join our family as we serve and empower the community together!

 • drive and carry through new initiatives and programmes to connect with more children

-Prior experience of working/volunteering with children and families in the community is preferred.
+• Have prior experience of working/volunteering with children and families in the community is preferred

 Personality